NexoNeko/Javascript-playground/README.md

-# pixiHotwire
+# Javascript playground
-This is a simple pixi boilerplate to learn pixi.js functionality.
+This repository contains javascript code snippets and just WiP in general.